MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Introduction

 Inspired by prototypical networks \cite{snell2017prototypical}, which adopts a single prototype to represent each class by calculating the mean of the class's embedding space.
 This prototype can serve as an important information carrier to boost the performance of various learning domains, and has been successfully applied in meta-learning \cite{hou2022imbalanced}, multi-task learning \cite{kang2011learning}, and transfer learning \cite{quattoni2008transfer}.
 There have been some existing works \cite{tan2022fedproto, mu2023fedproc, tan2022federated,qiao2023prototype} introducing the concept of prototypes into FL.
 FedProto \cite{tan2022fedproto} proposes to reduce communication overhead by only exchanging prototypes between clients and the server, instead of exchanging gradients or model parameters.
 FedPCL \cite{tan2022federated} proposes to use multiple pre-trained models to extract the features separately, and then they use a projection network to fuse these extracted features in a personalized way while keeping the shared representation compact for efficient communication.
 These works adopt a single prototype to represent each class and argue that directly averaging the representations from heterogeneous data across clients can effectively capture the embedding representations of each class.

-However, they represent each class with a single prototype obtained by averaging over the same class space for each client, which is intuitively incomplete and ambiguous.
-For example, there are many kinds of dogs that belong to the same class of dogs, all of which vary in size, colour, or appearance.
+However, in their approach, they represent each class with a single prototype obtained by averaging over the same class space for each client, which can be considered intuitively incomplete and ambiguous~\cite{huang2021local}.
+For instance, consider the class of dogs, which includes various breeds differing in size, color, or appearance.
+Averaging all the dogs within the same class may not adequately capture the diversity and distinctive features present in different dog breeds.
+This limitation could lead to a less expressive and less discriminative representation for each class, potentially impacting the overall model's performance in scenarios with intra-class variations.
 Here, we consider a toy example as shown in Figure \ref{motivation} to illustrate this intuition.
-It shows that almost all embedding class space experiences separation in both local training (the upper two subfigures) and federated training (the below two subfigures).
-Therefore, it is non-trivial for a single prototype to sufficiently capture the entire embedding space, especially under heterogeneous data distribution where some clients only have a limited number of examples per class, making the FL task challenging.
+The figure showcases the embeddings in the class space during local training (the upper two subfigures) and federated training (the bottom two subfigures) under the setting of data heterogeneity among clients.
+It becomes evident from the visualization that there is considerable separation and diversity across the embedding class space in both training scenarios.
+In local training, each client refines the model using its own data, leading to distinct representations of each class.
+Similarly, in federated training, where multiple clients collaboratively train the global model, the embedding space still demonstrates significant variations and differentiation.
+This observation highlights the non-trivial nature of using a single prototype to sufficiently capture the entire embedding space, whether during local or federated training.